 - each element of assessment specified for the year.
-There is no cross compensation between elements of assessment. - (b) A student will be awarded a Merit for each Year (Years 1-4 only) of the course in which their performance was deemed to be in the top decile of the cohort. - (c) To be considered for the MBBS award, candidates must pass all programme assessments and the UK MLA assessments (AKT and CPSA components). - (d) Students who fail a first attempt at an assessment are permitted a second (resit) attempt.
-The resit assessment will normally be held in August for Years 1 to 4 and in June for Year 5.
-If a student is required to undertake a full year of resit with attendance (specific reasons determined by the Degree Programme Director/ Programme Assessment Lead) a maximum of two additional resit years with attendance would be permitted within the programme as a whole. - (e) In relation to the MLA, the MBBS programme will comply with the MLA resit requirements as specified by the Medical Schools Council and the General Medical Council in their MLA Policy Document. - (f) Students who fail following resit will have their studies terminated.
+There is no cross compensation between elements of assessment. - (b) A student will be awarded a Merit for each Year (Years 1-4 only) of the course in which their performance was deemed to be in the top decile of the cohort. - (c) To be considered for the MBBS award, candidates must pass all programme assessments and the UK MLA assessments (AKT and CPSA components). - (d) Candidates who are unsuccessful at first attempt will normally be permitted two resit opportunities.
+The first resit opportunity will normally be held within the academic year of study and will usually be held in August for A101 and Years 1 and 2, July for Years 3 and 4 and April for Year 5 for A100 and 1500U.
+If a candidate fails the first resit, and a second resit opportunity is permitted (specific reasons determined by the Degree Programme Director/ Programme Assessment Lead), the candidate will normally be required to complete an additional period of study, by repeating the year of study as an internal candidate. - (e) Candidates who fail the first resit will register as an internal repeat candidate; full attendance is required, and attendance must be in person.
+In exceptional circumstances and with explicit permission from the Board of Examiners, a candidate may be granted permission to complete the second resit as an external candidate. - (f) A maximum of two additional resit years, with attendance, is permitted across the programme as a whole.
+Candidates exceeding this regulation will be unable to continue their studies and, where appropriate, will be considered by the Board of Examiners for an appropriate exit award. - (g) All candidates undertaking internal repeat years will be liable for the full tuition. - (h) In relation to the MLA, the MBBS programme will comply with the MLA resit requirements as specified by the Medical Schools Council and the General Medical Council in their MLA Policy Document. - (i) Candidates who fail following the final resit attempt will be withdrawn from the programme.
 They may be eligible for an exit award (see 5 (c)) based on years of study successfully completed.